-- Continuous monitoring of the performance of employees and provide a replacement if a current employee does not perform as required. - Payroll services for its employees and maintenance of all required payroll records, including necessary employee forms, taxes, Social Security, and workers' compensation. - All recruiting and testing to ensure employees will possess high-quality skills and workmanship. - A signed nondisclosure form from each employee.
+- Continuous monitoring of the performance of employees and provide a replacement if a current employee does not perform as required. - Payroll services for its employees and maintenance of all required payroll records, including necessary employee forms, taxes, Social Security, and workers' compensation and any other employment-related taxes and fees. - All recruiting and testing to ensure employees will possess high-quality skills and workmanship. - 4.
+A signed nondisclosure form from each employee.

-The contractor must designate an account manager or liaison to manage the communication process between the Legislative Council, the secretarial services area, the telephone message center, the bill and journal room, and the contractor.
+The contractor must designate an account manager or liaison to manage the communication process between the Legislative Council, the secretarial and telephone message area, the bill and journal room, and the contractor.

-Secretarial Services
+Secretarial and Telephone Message Services

-Secretarial service employees will be located in a room to the west of the Senate balcony.
+Secretarial and telephone message service employees will be collocated in a room to the west of the Senate balcony.
 Equipment, supplies, and postage will be provided by the Legislative Assembly.

-A fax machine and telephone services will be provided in the secretarial services room.
+Each employee will be provided a personal computer and a telephone.
+A fax machine will be provided in the secretarial and telephone message services room.
 Each legislator has personalized stationery.
-The contractor for secretarial services will be provided personal computers.
 Each personal computer is equipped with a color monitor and a mouse.
 The word processing software will be Lotus Word Pro Millennium edition for Windows 2000.

-Operators will be required to use standardized formats, which will be furnished by the Legislative Council.
+Secretarial services are provided through standardized formats, which will be furnished by the Legislative Council.
 Almost all the legislators have notebook personal computers and drafts of work may be sent to the secretarial service through a network connection.